eaasi/user-handbook/source/legacy/resources.rst

 If the Base Environment is running a KVM-compatible operating system (e.g. Windows XP), you can enable virtualization here.

-If a specific ROM file is needed to run the environment (e.g. for Apple/Mac operating systems), contact the EaaSI team for instructions.

 The "Native Config" field will specify the actual flags/options passed to the underlying emulator according to the selected Hardware Configuration template.
 You can edit the Hardware Configuration here accordingly (consult each :ref:`emulator's <emulators_dev>`) documentation for available options.